 Figure 6.21.1.4-1: Procedure of using NWDAF to supervise IoT devices and enable risk precaution

 0. When an IoT UE is registering to the network, the network decides whether to subscribe risk analytic report from the NWDAF.
 NWDAF becomes aware of the mIoT UE group that the UE belongs to and the expected behaviour for that group based mechanisms described in clause 6.21.1.2.

-1a.
+During the registration procedure, UDM provides the expected UE behaviour parameters together with a UE group ID to the AMF/SMF.1a.
 The AMF/SMF serving the UE may subscribe risk analytic report from the NWDAF for a specific UE.
 In the subscription message, the AMF/SMF may include expected UE behaviour parameters retrieved from the UDM.

 1b.
 The PCF may subscribe risk analytic report from the NWDAF for a specific UE or a group of UEs.
 In the subscription message, the PC may include expected UE behaviour parameters for the UE or the UE group.